ReckoningHero/website2/README.md

 Using this website for the pages and sites.
 Using the latest HTML5, CSS3, and JavaScript.
 The website can vary from blogs and notes from projects from portfolio.

-# Reference

-A:  Added with some engine from the HTML5 and CSS3

-B:  Create a blog posts that can influence any wannabe programmers to learn how to code theatrically and practically.

-C:  Change copyright name and year.

 # Changelog